 Many United Methodists have found this restoration powerful and meaningful.
 The ancient and enduring power of the sign of the cross is available for us to use as United Methodists more abundantly now than ever in our history.
 And more and more United Methodists are expanding its use beyond those suggested in our official ritual.
 If you haven’t explored how the sign of the cross may be valuable in your worship and devotional life, perhaps you may want to consider giving it a try.

-For a video presentation on this topic, see this episode of "Q&A with Liturgy Man."
+For more on this topic, watch this episode of "Q&A with Liturgy Man."